monks1975/function-calling-llm-patterns/src/react/README.md

 ### ReActAgent

-The main agent that orchestrates the ReACT pattern:
+The main agent that orchestrates the ReAct pattern:

 - Manages the core ReAct loop (Thought -> Action -> Observation)
 - Initializes tools based on configuration